-Turned feet - a little more labour-intensive, but great for more
+Turned decorative legs - great for more traditional styles.

-Metal feet and legs - much like handles, these come in a variety of
+Metal feet and legs - these come in a variety of finishes and

-finishes and styles - you're welcome to discuss this with us, or
+styles - you're welcome to discuss this with us, or suggest your own.

 A relatively minor detail that is often overlooked, as it can make all